euxhenh/cellar/docs/docs/dependencies.md

-is divine, and *Scikit-learn* is at the core of many of the tools that Cellar uses, including several dimensionality reduction and clustering methods. *AnnData* is the data structure that we use to store annotations and are is used as a session file.
+is divine, and *Scikit-learn* is at the core of many of the tools that Cellar uses, including several dimensionality reduction and clustering methods. *AnnData* is the data structure that we use to store annotations and is also used as a session file.
 *Scanpy* is at the core of the preprocessing tools as well as the Ingest integration algorithm. *Leidenalg* is used for Leiden clustering, which is the default clustering algorithm that Cellar uses, and *faiss-cpu* is used for fast